MicrosoftDocs/visualstudio-docs/subscriptions/vs-tech-support.md

    ![Technical Support Benefit Tile](_img\vs-tech-support\vs-tech-support-tile.png)

-1. To begin using your Technical Support benefit, click on **Activate** on the Technical Support tile.
+1. To begin using your Technical Support benefit, click on **Chat to activate** on the Technical Support tile.
 2. This will initiate a chat session with a representative who can create your Contract ID and Access ID and provide those to you.
 3. To complete the process, you will need to provide the representative with:
     - The email address you use to sign in to your subscription